I’ve lost track of how many times we’ve visited Libreria Acqua Alta in Venice.

 Running a bookshop in a city famous for its floods (and not only that, but a bookshop that literally opens right onto a canal) is obviously an exercise in risk management.

 The books at Libreria Acqua Alta are stored in bathtubs, rowboats, canoes, and most famously, a gondola, in addition to high shelves.

-This gives the interior of the store a delightfully chaotic feel, like you’re wandering around inside a treasure chest of books.
+This gives the interior of the store a delightfully chaotic feel, almost like you’re wandering around inside a treasure chest of books.

 Libreria Acqua Alta, partially because of this chaotic feel and partially because of further efforts to make it unique (like the literal staircase of books–more on that below), is also known for being extremely photogenic and #instagrammable.

 Things to Do in Libreria Acqua Alta

 As much fun as it is to wander through and photograph Libreria Acqua Alta, that doesn’t pay the bills for this independent bookshop!

 If you come to explore and take photos, consider picking up one of the many, many books available as well.